reinierdevalk/abtab/README.md

 ### Windows
 Native command-line package managers for Windows, such as [Chocolatey](https://chocolatey.org/) or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), cannot be run from a Unix-emulating CLI -- so on Windows, you are restricted to the built-in package manager of your Unix-emulating CLI.
 Git Bash and MSYS2, for example, provide access to `pacman`, and Cygwin uses its own [`setup`](https://www.cygwin.com/install.html) tool, a package manager that is run independently of the CLI.
 In this `README`, Cygwin is used.

-To update to or install Python and Java, run the Cygwin `setup` tool.
+To install or update Python and Java, run the Cygwin `setup` tool.

 ## Step 2.
 Adding the installation paths to the system `PATH`
 To ensure that Python and Java are available in the CLI, you may need to add the Python and Java installation paths to the system `PATH`.
 Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have had their installation paths added to the `PATH`.